Bartzi/see/README.md

 You will need to specify at least the following parameters:
 - `dataset_specification` - this is the path to the `json` file you just created
 - `log_dir` - this is the path to directory where the logs shall be saved
+- `--char-map ../datasets/fsns/fsns_char_map.json` - path to the char map for mapping classes to labels.
+- `--blank-label 0` - indicates that class 0 is the blank label

 # General Notes on Training